AppliedRecognition/Ver-ID-UI-Android/README.md

 To build this project and to run the sample app you will need a computer with these applications:

-- [Android Studio](https://developer.android.com/studio) with Gradle plugin version 3.5.0 or newer
+- [Android Studio 4](https://developer.android.com/studio) with Gradle plugin version 4.0.0 or newer
 - [Git](https://git-scm.com)

 ## Installation